emacsmirror/csv2ledger/README.md

 ## Running the conversion ##

 With these options set up, it is possible to convert a CSV file.
 To do so, open the CSV file in Emacs and run `c2l-convert-buffer`.
 This command creates a new buffer named `*Csv2Ledger Results*` and puts all converted CSV transactions in it.
 If you do not wish to convert the entire buffer, you can also select a region and call `M-x c2l-convert-region` instead.
-Note that if there is already a buffer with the name `"Csv2Ledger Results"`, it is reused.
+Note that if a buffer with the name `"Csv2Ledger Results"` already exists, it is reused.
 That is, its contents is erased before the new entries are put in it.

 There is also the command `c2l-csv-entry-as-kill`: this converts the single entry that point is on and places the result in the kill ring.
 It also displays the entry in the echo area so you can see what it is doing.